 Cerebral palsy may be caused by inadequate oxygen going to the brain.
 This is called hypoxia.
 A lack of oxygen to the brain can be caused by malpractice of the doctor or hospital when a baby is born.
 The Dr. must do what he or she can do to ensure that the baby gets sufficient oxygen.
 Doctors are supposed to monitor the fetal heart rate when the baby is in the mother’s womb and when the baby is being born.
 Doctors are supposed to perform cesarean section surgery when it appears the baby may not be getting enough oxygen.
 Sometimes, when an umbilical cord is wrapped around the neck of the baby, the baby may not get sufficient oxygen.
-There are many other plays a doctor can negligently cause the baby to have cerebral palsy.
+There are many other ways a doctor can negligently cause a baby to have cerebral palsy.

 There are three types of cerebral palsy.
 These are, spastic, ataxic, and athetoid/dyskinetic.

 Spastic Cerebral Palsy

 This is the most common.
 It causes tightness in the muscles.
 Muscle spasms are frequent issues in spastic cerebral palsy.
 Spasms can cause early onset of arthritis and tendinitis for the patient.

 Patients with ataxic cerebral palsy have difficulty with walking because their gate is impaired.
 This is caused by damage to the cerebellum.
 It is a less common form of cerebral palsy than spastic cerebral palsy.
 In ataxic cerebral palsy motor function, like writing and walking may be affected.

 In this form of cerebral palsy, patients often have involuntary motions.
 This causes difficulty walking and standing upright.
 Patients have difficulty getting their hands to certain places when they try to do things.
 Have difficulty holding on to objects, especially things that require fine motor skills.